Frazmatic/reading-notes/201/class-09.md

         Forms and events allow us to capture input from users in a programmatic, generalizable manner which allows for validation.
 Their use and design is an important part of the User Experience (UX).

+## Further Learning

+        How to save this input locally and on a web server.

+        Validation

+        More about propogation

 ## Questions and Answers:

 ### HTML Forms